tianhu/bigwall/README.md

 Both ways are good.

-The proxy way give you more options than VPN.
+The proxy way gives you more options than VPN.
 You can make the proxy system-wide or just for individual app.

 ## Install software